karl-sundequist-blomdahl/cody/docs/rules.md

 Diff Match rules work like File Match rules but instead of testing the paths of files, this rule tests the combined diff of each file.

+## Base Match

+Base Match rules test the base ref of the PR against a regular expression.
+If there is a match, the corresponding reviewer is added.

 ## Always

 Always rules are applied to every PR.
 Use these rules to specify a reviewer that